 Coatings: A Global Strategic Business Report

-The research report titled “Coatings: A Global Strategic Business Report” announced by Global Industry Analysts Inc., provides a comprehensive review of the industry, market trends, technology, raw materials, recent industry activity, and profiles of market players worldwide.
-Analysis and overview is presented for major geographic markets, such as the US, Canada, Japan, Europe, Asia-Pacific, Latin America, and the Middle East.
-Market analytics are provided in terms of terms of dollar (value) and gallons (volume) for product groups/segments for the years 2009 through 2017, including Architectural Coatings (Exterior Solvent Based Architectural Coatings, Exterior Water Based Architectural Coatings, Interior Solvent Based Architectural Coatings, Interior Water Based Architectural Coatings, Architectural Lacquers and Other Architectural Coatings), OEM Product Coatings (Automotive and Other Transportation Equipment Finishes, Appliances Finishes, Wood Finishes, Metal Finishes, Container Finishes, Machinery and Equipment Finishes, Non-Wood Finishes, Paper and Paperboard Finishes, Electrical Insulation Coatings, Powder Coatings, Other Industrial Product Coatings and Other OEM Product Coatings) and Special Purpose Coatings (Industrial Maintenance Coatings, Automotive Finishes and Other Special Purpose Coatings).
+The research report titled “Coatings: A Global Strategic Business Report” announced by Global Industry Analysts Inc., provides a comprehensive review of industry overview, market trends, technology, raw materials, recent industry activity, and profiles of market players worldwide.
+Analysis and overview is presented for major geographic markets such as US, Canada, Japan, Europe, Asia-Pacific, Latin America and Middle East.
+Market analytics are provided in terms of terms of dollar (value) and gallons (volume) for product groups/segments including Architectural Coatings (Exterior Solvent Based Architectural Coatings, Exterior Water Based Architectural Coatings, Interior Solvent Based Architectural Coatings, Interior Water Based Architectural Coatings, Architectural Lacquers and Other Architectural Coatings), OEM Product Coatings (Automotive and Other Transportation Equipment Finishes, Appliances Finishes, Wood Finishes, Metal Finishes, Container Finishes, Machinery and Equipment Finishes, Non-Wood Finishes, Paper and Paperboard Finishes, Electrical Insulation Coatings, Powder Coatings, Other Industrial Product Coatings and Other OEM Product Coatings) and Special Purpose Coatings (Industrial Maintenance Coatings, Automotive Finishes and Other Special Purpose Coatings).

-The report also analyzes related markets including Coating Additives and Modifiers, Coil Coatings, UV Light Curable Powder Coatings, Coating Resins, Coating Solvents, Wood Coatings Solvents, Plastic Coatings and Automotive Coatings (by type) for the global and specific regional markets, such as the US, Europe, and China in both volume and value terms.
-The study presents historic data for an insight into market evolution over the period 2003 through 2008.
+The report also analyzes related markets including Coating Additives and Modifiers, Coil Coatings, UV Light Curable Powder Coatings, Coating Resins, Coating Solvents, Wood Coatings Solvents, Plastic Coatings and Automotive Coatings (by type) for the global and specific regional markets such as US, Europe and China in both volume and value terms.
+The study presents historic data for an insight into market evolution over the period 2000 through 2006.

 About Global Industry Analysts, Inc.